jeffreyxparker/jeffreyxparker.github.io/about.md

 Short background on me personally: I am married with one baby boy on the way.
 I favor the Chicago school of economics and lean conservative-libertarian.
 I love American and Mexican food, fixing up furniture and houses and snowboarding in all conditions.
 I try to be a faithful follower of Jesus Christ and I belong to the Church of Jesus Christ of Latter-day Saints (adherents also known as "Latter-day Saints", "LDS" or "Mormons").

 This website was built using [Bootstrap 4](https://v4-alpha.getbootstrap.com/) and [Jekyll](https://jekyllrb.com/).
 It is kindly hosted by [Github Pages](https://pages.github.com/).
 The design is based on an open sourced template from [Start Bootstrap](https://startbootstrap.com/template-overviews/clean-blog/).
+All code is free for the taking and in a a public [Github repository](https://github.com/jeffreyxparker/jeffreyxparker.github.io).

+Feel free to subscribe to the blogs [RSS feed]({{ "/feed.xml" | prepend: site.baseurl }})!